Dish Rug Tutorial

 Press and pin closed the opening.
 Now top-stitch and catch the opening in your stitching.

-Do some straight stitching, on this one I just stitched straight lines about 1 and 1/2 inches apart.
-I just back-stitched at the beginning and ends.
+This is a great quilt project to do some straight stitching lines.
+On this one, I just stitched straight lines about 1½-inches apart.
+I just back-stitched at the beginning and end of each line.

 Finished!
 Now is it a dish rug or a beer rug?????
 Builder Bob couldn’t resist putting empty beer cans on it.
-I hope you liked this.
-I think I will have to make a trip to Goodwill and look for towels as I’m going through our old ones.
-A good washing and bleach and they would be perfect for dish rugs.
+I hope you liked this tutorial.
+I think I will have to make a trip to Goodwill and look for towels as I’m going through our old ones pretty fast making these for everyone.
+Find old towels at Goodwill, give them a good washing and bleach and they would be perfect for dish rugs.

 My fabrics weren’t washed before I sewed them and I have already washed and dried my dish rugs.
 They feel so much softer and didn’t shrink very much at all.